lubieowoce/sensa/NOTES.md

 ## Pipenv troubleshooting

+`pipenv` can't lock the dependencies, and complains about `numpy` versions?
+Everything is installed fine, but pip's checker can't parse the version in the wheel file correctly.
+For some reason, when numpy is installed from Gohlke's wheel, the version is parsed as `1.14.1+mkl` instead of `1.14.1`, which pipenv can't understand.
+TODO: This might be possible to fix by dropping the `+mkl` from the wheel's filename.

 `pipenv` failing randomly, saying stuff like `WinError: cannot find file`?
 Make sure you don't have a `home` environment variable, it messed stuff up for me.